 Still, companies need to roll out their hybrid work model policies carefully, soliciting feedback and iteratively editing the document to avoid bulldozing over workers’ concerns (as discussed above).
 Most important is to understand how a move to hybrid work will help fulfill the organization’s principles, mission, or values.

-Looking for more information and guidance?
-Check out our article “Everything There Is to Know About Hybrid Work.”
+To learn more about hybrid work and access further guidance, be sure to check out our comprehensive article: "Everything There Is to Know About Hybrid Work".